Brenda Itta: Career and activism

 Itta was part of a group of young Native American activists who emerged as leaders in the Native rights movement.
 She, along with other Native rights activists such as Frances Degnan and Rosita Worl, sought to improve the standard of living for Native peoples through educational and professional opportunities.
-Itta, while supportive of the women's liberation movement, was skeptical of their methods, calling them “divisive.”
+Itta, while supportive of the women's liberation movement, was skeptical of their methods, calling them "divisive."

 Itta has held many positions throughout her career.
 She served as a Coordinator for the Post Secondary Education Program in the North Slope Borough School District.
 She also served as secretary for the Alaska State Democratic Central Committee, as a member of the executive board of the Alaska Native Foundation, and as a member of the Bush Justice Monitoring Committee, as well as held membership in the Alaska Legal Services.

 Itta has continued her engagement with the Native American community, sharing her knowledge through institutions like the Eileen Panigeo MacLean House at the University of Alaska Fairbanks.
 In October 2022, Itta was selected as one of ten women to be inducted in the Alaska Women's Hall of Fame.

-Personal life life
+Personal life

 As of 2022, Itta-Lee was married to Johnny H. Lee and had two stepchildren and three grandchildren.
+She died September 25, 2025.